-If you searched for gaming peripherals recently, you probably noticed that among specifications of every mouse, there is a polling rate as an important factor of mouse performance and precision.
-But, what is polling rate really?
+If you searched for gaming peripherals recently, you probably noticed that among the specifications of every mouse, there is a polling rate as an important factor of mouse performance and precision.
+But, what is the polling rate really?
 Is it really that important or is this just a marketing trick made up by manufacturers?

-Polling rate is is a factor that determines how often mice send info the the PC main board.
-It is measured in Hertz, and every value is connect to the lag time.
-So, if mouse has polling rate of 1000 Hz, response time is 1 ms. If polling rate is increased, cursor of a mouse will be updated more often, and this is important when lag time is critical.
+Polling rate is is a factor that determines how often mice send info to the PC mainboard.
+It is measured in Hertz, and every value is connected to the lag time.
+So, if the mouse has a polling rate of 1000 Hz, the response time is 1 ms. If the polling rate is increased, the cursor of a mouse will be updated more often, and this is important when lag time is critical.

 Polling rate is still a theme of great debate among gamers.
-But, no matter what, higher polling rate can be very effective, but it is hard to notice difference between 500 Hz and 1000 Hz.
-If you set polling rate too high, you will just waste CPU resources without any effect.
+But, no matter what, a higher polling rate can be very effective, but it is hard to notice the difference between 500 Hz and 1000 Hz.
+If you set the polling rate too high, you will just waste CPU resources without any effect.

 If you consider buying a mouse, don’t rely on polling rate specifications too much, look for additional info about the mouse preferences and rate model with the use of synergy of all these specifications.